-- Improving the physical environment for access re pupils with disabilities. - Increasing the extent to which the physical environment enables disabled pupils to participate in the school's curriculum. - Improving the provision of information for the disabled child.
+• Improving the physical environment for access re pupils with disabilities.

+- Increasing the extent to which the physical environment enables disabled pupils to participate in the school's curriculum. - Improving the provision of information for the disabled child.
 This will include seeking the advice of parents and then providing a range of formats that meet the specific needs of the child.

-This is updated annually with an Inclusion plan.
+This is updated every 3 years.